DanielCastanos/Google-Capstone-BellaBeat-Case-Study/Readme.md

 Analyze FitBit data to understand user behavior and create actionable marketing insights.

 ---

-## **Scenario**
-As a junior data analyst on Bellabeat's marketing analytics team, my role is to uncover trends in the Smart Device space and provide High-level recommendations for how these trends can inform Bellabeat's marketing team.
-My analysis will focus on one of Bellabeat's products in these case.
-These insights will guide Bellabeat's marketing strategy and be presented to the executive team so they can make Data Driven Decision for future Bellabeats Marketing Campaings. we choose **Bellabeats Leaf** (Bellabeat’s classic wellness tracker can be worn as a bracelet, necklace, or clip.
-The Leaf tracker connects to the Bellabeat app to track activity, sleep, and stress)

----

 ## 1. **Ask**
-Analyze Smart Devices data to uncover trends and help guide the marketing team on their new marketing campaings.
+Taking in consideration that smart device users tend to favor easy to read information specially goals, we are looking to uncover ways to gamify health goals & showcase how with **Bellabeats Leaf** & small changes in daily behavior user can more easily achive their goals, We will analyze Smart Devices data to uncover these trends and help guide the marketing team on new marketing campaings.
 ### Stakeholders
 - **Primary Stakeholders:** Urška Sršen and Sando Mur (Bellabeat Executives).
 - **Secondary Stakeholders:** Bellabeat Marketing Analytics Team.